Getting your Trinity Audio player ready...

 “Prepare, party of Nightshade.
 It is now time to return to your world of Eurydice.”

-Their awakening powered our cDecks, revealing our character sheets.
-Swiping left to right, I opened my character’s core stats, features, inventory, etc. Two of the sweetest things about the cDecks—one, it updated all stats in real-time, and two, as we progressed through the game, even the GM’s bonuses or disadvantages showed.
+Two of the sweetest things about the cDecks—one, it updated all stats in real-time, and two, as we progressed, even the GM’s bonuses or disadvantages updated.

 GM